 - To take cash out of the refinance and use the equity you have in your house to consolidate debt, pay for education, or make home improvements; this is called a cash-out refinance.

-Think about what you’re hoping to gain from your refi, and share that when you talk with bankers or mortgage brokers, so they can better understand what type of refinance might make the most sense for you.
+Think about what you’re hoping to gain from your refinance, and share that when you talk with bankers or mortgage brokers, so they can better understand what type of refinance might make the most sense for you.

-Gather necessary documentation
+3. Gather the necessary documentation

 - Pay stubs or other proof of income

 - Tax documents, such as W-2s, tax returns, and 1099s